5 Things Orthodox Christians Should Know About Reformed Christianity

 The Reformed tradition is known for central hallmarks and has multiple expressions in churches.
 While reformed churches can have differences, they come from a similar mold.
 To help Orthodox Christians dialogue with Calvinists, we have gathered five key things Orthodox Christians need to know about the Reformed.

-1. The Reformed hold to the Five Points
+2. Reformed Christians hold to the Five Points

-Reformed Christians generally hold to the Five Points of Calvinism (or TULIP): Total Depravity, Unconditional Election, Limited Atonement, Irresistible Grace, and Eternal Preservation (or Perseverance) of the Saints.
+The Five Points of Calvinism (or TULIP) are as follows: Total Depravity, Unconditional Election, Limited Atonement, Irresistible Grace, and Eternal Preservation (or Perseverance) of the Saints.
 All of these points naturally flow within one another.
-According to the Reformed, man is totally depraved because we inherited Adam’s guilt and a sinful nature from Adam, who is the Federal Head before God of the unregenerate human race.
+According to the Reformed tradition, man is totally depraved because we inherited Adam’s guilt and a sinful nature from Adam, who is the Federal Head before God of the unregenerate human race.
 Because of this depravity, God must elect some people to be saved.

 Therefore Christ’s saving atonement works only for them.
 God will call that person to believe.
 And that person will believe sooner or later.
 The saved man will never fall away because God has chosen him, Christ died for him, and “God’s call and his gifts are irrevocable” (Romans 8).
 The Westminster Confession, a primary confessional document for the beliefs of Reformed Christians, says: